SummaryRead the full fact sheet

 - hair loss around the scars

-- loss of skin due to impaired blood supply – this may require a skin graft
+- loss of skin due to impaired supply – this may require a skin graft

 - numbness around the surgical sites – this is temporary in most cases